 Implementing Fmask and s2cloudless in Python

 Implementing Fmask and s2cloudless in Python requires combining a physics-based radiative transfer classifier with a machine-learning probabilistic detector to achieve production-grade accuracy for optical satellite imagery.
-The standard workflow reads Sentinel-2 or Landsat surface reflectance bands, computes pixel-level cloud probabilities using s2cloudless, ingests Fmask quality assurance (QA) bands, and merges both outputs into a single boolean mask using rasterio and numpy.
-This hybrid architecture compensates for s2cloudless’s occasional thin-cloud misses while leveraging Fmask’s robust thermal and geometric shadow detection, which is critical for time-series analysis and surface reflectance normalization.
+The standard workflow reads Sentinel-2 surface reflectance bands, computes pixel-level cloud probabilities using s2cloudless, ingests Fmask quality assurance (QA) bands, and merges both outputs into a single boolean mask using rasterio and numpy.
+This hybrid architecture compensates for s2cloudless’s occasional thin-cloud misses while leveraging Fmask’s robust geometric shadow detection, which is critical for time-series analysis and surface reflectance normalization.

 Hybrid Architecture & Data Flow